loda-lang/loda-programs/programs/oeis/list0.md

 * [A096230](http://oeis.org/A096230) ([L10 program](A096230.asm)): Period 5: repeat [9, 7, 5, 3, 1].
 * [A096284](http://oeis.org/A096284) ([L23 program](A096284.asm)): Numerator of the ratio of the preceding two terms.
 * [A096285](http://oeis.org/A096285) ([L10 program](A096285.asm)): Denominator of the ratio of the preceding two terms.
+* [A096365](http://oeis.org/A096365) ([L25 program](A096365.asm)): Maximum number of iterations of the RUNS transform needed to reduce any binary sequence of length n to a sequence of length 1.
 * [A096376](http://oeis.org/A096376) ([L06 program](A096376.asm)): a(n) = n + (n-1)^2 + (n+1)^2.
 * [A096386](http://oeis.org/A096386) ([L09 program](A096386.asm)): Expansion of x^2(x^4+x^2+x+1)/(x^7-x^6-x+1).
 * [A096398](http://oeis.org/A096398) ([L08 program](A096398.asm)): Numbers n such that 0= #{ 1<=i<=n : k(n,i)=-1 } where k(n,i) is the Kronecker symbol.